sly2j/hallc_replay_vcs/Ana/README.txt

 Arguments options are:

 1) Process:
-	  elastic or vcs or pi0
+	  elastic or vcs or pi0 or pi+ or K+ = run setup with electron in SHMS elasticLT or vcsLT or pi0LT or pi+LT or K+LT = run setup with electron in HMS

 2) What to do:
    ana (create ana histos and root files), reduce (only root files)